User Guide

 My Courses

-Up to 20 courses are displayed in [My Courses].
+Up to 20 courses are displayed under [My courses].

 2. Click [Add submission].